-For example, Mutual Fund X charges 0.62 percent and Mutual Fund Y charges 0.12 percent.
-If you invest $25,000 for 10 years, you would pay:
+For example, Mutual Fund X charges 0.62%, and Mutual Fund Y charges 0.12%.
+If you invest $25,000 for 10 years, you will pay:

 - $534 for Mutual Fund Y

-Read the prospectus for any mutual fund you are considering to determine how much you will pay in fees when you’re deciding how to invest your money.
+For best results, always read the prospectus for any mutual fund you are considering to determine how much you will pay in fees when you’re deciding how to invest your money.